TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

 ```

-Concerns about feature correlations and large feature number can sometimes be addressed by **dimensional
+Concerns about feature correlations and large feature number can sometimes be addressed by
-  reduction** techniques, such as PCA, which we will describe in a later lesson.
-In any case, knn proceeds
+  **dimensional reduction** techniques, such as PCA, which we will describe in a later lesson.
-  to identify the `k` observations in `obs.trn` which are closest (have the smallest distance) to
-  `obs.i`.
-Then `obs.i` is assigned to the class that occurs most frequently among the `k` closest
-  observations (**nearest neighbors** of `obs.i`) in `obs.trn`.
-If there is a tie, it can be broken using
-  various heuristics (like assigning randomly among the tied classes, or assigning to the class of the
-  single closest observation when there is a tie).
-In the two-class case, it is best to only try values
-  of `k` which are odd in order to avoid this potentially ambiguous situation.

-Another consideration when using knn is that it can strongly be affected by the scales of the
+  Another consideration when using knn is that it can be strongly affected by the scales of the
   features.
 That is, if the feature `x1` varies between `0` and `1000`, while `x2` only varies
   between `0` and `10`, then any distances computed in the space defined by these two features
   `d.ij <- sqrt((x1.i - x1.j)^2 - (x2.i - x2.j)^2)` will tend to be much more strongly influenced
   by the `x1` value than by the `x2` value.
 Therefore, it is a good idea to normalize the variables
   (divide them by the standard deviation in the training set) before using them for computing
-  distances, unless the features are expressed on the same scale to begin with.
-Normalization will
+  distances, unless the features are expressed on naturally comparable scales to begin with.
-  make any variable have a standard deviation of one, so the variable range has a comparable
+  Normalization will make any variable have a standard deviation of one, so the variable range has
-  potential influence as any other normalized variable.
-Most common forms of dimension reduction
+  a comparable potential influence as any other normalized variable.
+Most common forms of dimension
-  take the input features and return a potentially much smaller set of new uncorrelated, normalized
+  reduction take the input features and return a potentially much smaller set of new uncorrelated,
-  features.
+  normalized features.

-Distance-based approaches like knn are also adversely affected by **extraneous features**, because they
+Distance-based approaches like knn are also adversely affected by **extraneous features**, because
-  make the distance estimates vary in a way that has no relation to the response variable.
-Therefore,
+  extraneous features make the distance estimates vary in a way that has no relation to the response
-  they introduce noise, which tends to reduce predictive performance.
-Therefore, it is often a good idea
+  variable.
+That is, they introduce noise into the determination of closest neighbors, which tends to
+  reduce predictive performance.
+So it is often a good idea to do some form of **feature selection**
-  to do some form of **feature selection** prior to employing knn.
-For instance, feature selection for
+  prior to employing knn.
+Feature selection for numeric features can be as simple as conducting an
-  numeric features can be as simple as conducting an ANOVA omnibus F-test on a model with the feature as
+  ANOVA omnibus F-test on a model with the feature as response and class as a categorical predictor.
-  response and class as a categorical predictor.
-We can do this separately for each feature, adjust the
+  We can do this separately for each feature, adjust the p-values for multiple testing, then only use
-  p-values for multiple testing, then only use the features with significant F-tests as input into the
+  the features with significant F-tests as input into the knn process.
+This approach suffers from not
-  knn process.
+  taking feature correlations into account (so may include features contributing information largely
+  redundant to that already included with other features), as well as the possibility that important
+  interactions between features will be missed unless the individual features involved in the
+  interaction do not have a direct effect (e.g. they only have an effect through the interaction).
+  There are various alternative approaches that try to evaluate varying subsets of features instead
+  of individual features using predictive performance of the final model as the selection criterion.
+  These **wrapper** methods for feature selection offer far more thorough exploration of the potential
+  information content in the feature space, but are often computationally intractable, as the number
+  of variations grows faster than exponentially with the number of features.
+Furthermore, in many
+  systems, significant interaction effects are unlikely to be encountered in the absence of significant
+  invididual effects, so the simpler feature selection scheme suffices.

 The training-set used for knn should resemble the composition of the the population you are making
   predictions for.
 If the composition of the training-set differs from the population, the knn
   class assignments will tend to be biased toward the over-represented classes in the training-set.

-Variations of the knn algorithm are available in add-on packages allow arbitrary (non-Euclidean) distance
+Variations of the knn algorithm are available in R add-on packages allow arbitrary (non-Euclidean)
-  metrics.
-Several packages also provide for distance weighting of observations, where the influence of the
+  distance metrics.
+Several packages also provide for distance weighting of observations, where the
-  k nearest neighbors on the final decision are weighted by the inverse of the distances involved.
-Some
+  influence of the k nearest neighbors on the final decision are weighted by the inverse of the
-  packages also proved for automated selection of k by cross-validation (we'll 'manually' code this
+  distances involved.
+Some packages also proved for automated selection of k by cross-validation
-  process during this lesson), as well as other resampling approaches for evaluation and improving
+  (we'll 'manually' code this process during this lesson), as well as other resampling approaches
-  classifier performance.
+  for evaluation and improving classifier performance.

-In the example below, we will use **Cohen's Kappa** measure to express the accuracy of classification.
-Like
+In the example below, we will use the **Cohen's Kappa** statistic to express the accuracy of classification.
-  raw percent accuracy, kappa ranges between 0 and 1, with 1 being 'perfect' performance.
-Unlike raw accuracy,
+  Like raw percent accuracy, kappa ranges between `0` and `1`, with `1` being 'perfect' performance.
+Unlike
-  kappa expresses performance in a way that reflects the composition of the data, so that it automatically
+  raw accuracy, kappa expresses performance in a way that reflects the composition of the data, so that
-  compensates for differences in composition as well as the effects of chance on predictive accuracy.
+  it automatically compensates for differences in composition as well as the effects of chance on
-  Kappa can be used for comparing different parameterizations of the same type of classifier, or for
+  predictive accuracy.
+Kappa can be used for comparing different parameterizations of the same type of
-  comparing completely different classifiers, as long as the variants are developed using the same training-sets
+  classifier, or for comparing completely different classifiers, as long as the variants are developed
-  and evaluated with the same test-sets.
-Nevertheless, kappa values are not nearly as easy to interpret as the
+  using the same training-sets and evaluated with the same test-sets.
+Nevertheless, kappa values are not
-  AUC and, unlike the AUC, kappa results are sensitive to the tuning of the cutoff point of the classifier
+  nearly as easy to interpret as the AUC and, unlike the AUC, kappa results are sensitive to the tuning
-  score used for class assignments.
+  of the cutoff point of the classifier score used for class assignments.

 ```
 library('caret')
 library('class')